SEKOIA-IO/documentation/docs/xdr/features/investigate/query_builder.md

 # Query Builder (beta)

 Start exploring your data with the Query Builder.
 Hunt for threats, get analytics, create reports.
 The Query Builder is a simple form which allows you to build queries to explore your data.
-Using a SQL syntax, you can now aggregate your data to extract new insights.
-Query Builder also offer the possibility to visualize data through different kind of charts.
+Using this form, you can now aggregate your data to extract new insights.
+The Query Builder also offers the possibility to visualize data through different kinds of charts.

 At the moment, only the `Events` table is available but more tables are coming: Alerts, Cases, Assets, CTI and more.